nbrochec/realtimeIPTrecognition/README.md

 ```

 ### Training
 There are many different configurations for training your model.
-The only required argument is the name of your project.
+The only required argument is `--name`.
 ```
 python train.py --name project_name
 ```